My battle with Tesla: I want to clear my name before I die

 A Tesla whistleblower who has battled Elon Musk and his company through the courts for a decade tells BBC News she is still seeking a public apology.

-In tribute to her engineering expertise, Ms Balan's initials were engraved into all early Tesla Model S batteries.
-And she proudly shows off a battery shell on camera.

-Ms Balan recalls chatting to Mr Musk in the lunch queue at the staff canteen and says she was happy and successful – living her dream, after growing up in Romania with a lifelong passion for cars.
+Engineer Cristina Balan was once such a rising star at Tesla in the US that her initials were engraved on the batteries inside every Model S electric car.

-But after raising concerns about the safety of braking in Tesla vehicles, in 2014, she lost her job.
+But after raising a safety concern about a design flaw which could affect the cars’ braking in 2014, she claims management turned hostile, and she lost her job.

+She won a wrongful dismissal case but was later publicly accused by Tesla of using its resources for a “secret project” – accusations which amount to embezzlement which is a crime under US law.

+Ms Balan has consistently denied the accusation, and has taken legal action but years later, she is still waiting to have her case heard fully in an open court in California.

+Tesla did not respond to BBC News’ requests for comment.
+The firm has never provided any further details about its accusation.

-Ultimately, Ms Balan says, she has doggedly pursued the case for so long because she wants to prove her innocence to her son.
+Ms Balan says she is determined to prove her innocence for the sake of her son:

 “I’m his hero," she says.